System Settings: macOS Monterey (12.0)

-System Settings (macOS Ventura)
+macOS Ventura (13.0)

 In macOS Ventura, System Preferences was renamed to System Settings and was redesigned to be similar to the iOS and iPadOS Settings app.
-In addition to a new side bar that contains all preference panes on a sidebar to the left of the window, and most icons are squared, minimalist, and smaller, instead of the original big, more detailed, varied preference panes that were used in prior versions.
+In addition to a new sidebar that contains all preference panes on a sidebar to the left of the window, and most icons are squared, minimalist, and smaller, instead of the original big, more detailed, varied preference panes that were used in prior versions.
 Because of this nature, they can no longer be organized, but can in turn now be searched and organized alphabetically.
-If AirPods are connected, a menu for the AirPods will appear at the top of System Settings.Users can manage login items to control which apps open automatically.
-The app includes settings for printers and scanners connected to the Mac.
+If AirPods are connected, a menu for the AirPods will appear at the top of System Settings.

 Preference Panes

-In System Preferences, preferences are organized by theme into Preference Panes (abbreviated profane), which are special dynamically loaded plugins.
+In System Preferences, preferences are organized by theme into Preference Panes (abbreviated prefpane), which are special dynamically loaded plugins.
 Introduced in Mac OS X 10.0, the purpose of a Preference Pane is to allow the user to set preferences for a specific application or the system by means of a graphical user interface.
 Preference Panes are the macOS replacement for control panels in the classic Mac OS.
 Prior to Mac OS X v10.4, collections of Preference Panes featured a "Show All" button to show all the panes in the collection and a customizable toolbar to which frequently-used preference panes could be dragged.
 In Mac OS X 10.3 Panther, the currently-active pane would also be highlighted in the toolbar when it was selected.
 With Mac OS X 10.4 Tiger, the toolbar was removed in favor of a plain Show All button and back/forward history arrows.
 With the release of macOS Ventura, they were redesigned to look like the ones used in iOS.